Kearny’s Gap Bridge

 When searching for an “orphaned bridge” in the state, the relocation of the Kearny’s Gap Bridge to the Santa Fe Botanical Garden at Museum Hill seemed a fitting tribute to an iconic New Mexican family.
 See photos of the bridge leaving Las Vegas >>

-The new 13-acre botanical garden will straddle the Arroyo de los Pinos, requiring a pedestrian bridge to connect the gardens to one another.
-The bridge will be positioned across the arroyo with a view of the 1930s Civilian Conservation Corp historic gabion dam, and the long view downstream to the Jemez Mountains.
+The Botanical Garden straddles the Arroyo de los Pinos, requiring a pedestrian bridge to connect the gardens to one another.
+The bridge is positioned across the arroyo with a view of the 1930s Civilian Conservation Corp historic gabion dam, and the long view downstream to the Jemez Mountains.